Dreamy-Jy/Slap-Jack/README.md

 Write DOCSTRINGs for everything
 Spell check docstrings

+The choice to modify the user's input, and to have error handling without rasing any exceptions The use of inner methods, methods not used else where in code

 ### Card Distribution Method choice
 I had to choose between two methods: The rotating appending of distributed cards method, & all at once distribution.
 Choose the rotating distribution method, as it had the same time complexity as the other method, while being easier to